Geggles/Japanese-Memrise-Enhancements/README.md

 ## How to contribute
 If you want to help with this project, here's what you can do:
-* Give a better name to this extension
+* Think of a better name for this extension
 * Design a logo for this extension
 * Suggest features and report bugs
 * Share the extension with people who may find it usefull as well